aws/aws-for-fluent-bit/README.md

 ### Public Images

 Each release updates the `latest` tag and adds a tag for the version of the image.
 The `stable` tag is also available which marks a release as the latest stable version.
 Deploying `latest` to prod without going through a test stage first is not recommended.

+#### arm64 and amd64 images

+AWS for Fluent Bit currently distributes container images for arm64 and amd64 CPU architectures.
+Our images all use [mutli-archictecture tags](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-multi-architecture-image.html).
+For example, this means that if you pull the `latest` tag on a Graviton instance, you would get the arm64 image build.

 #### Using the stable tag